-Recently I took some time to ensure that the Citi Field E-Guide was up to date, while going over the insane Citi Field food menu, I discovered something interesting.
-The Mets, for some reason, love French fries, and there’s quite the selection of fried potatoes at their ballpark.
+Recently while going over the insane Citi Field menu, I discovered something interesting.
+The Mets, for some reason, love French fries, and there’s quite the selection of fries at their ballpark.

 Citi Field is known for being popular with foodies, and for good reasons—there’s the ever-popular Shake Shack and the Shackburger drawing long lines, the Blue Smoke BBQ and its Kansas City pulled pork sandwiches, Mama’s of Corona’s subs, Keith Hernandez’s burgers, and the many varieties of Two Boots pizza.